 Eastern Baptist College's new home was Charles Walton's beautiful former estate, known as "Walmarthon."

-Early on the seminary established a certificate program and a correspondence program in order to provide education for those without proper qualifications to pursue a graduate theological degree.
+Early on, the seminary established a certificate program and a correspondence program in order to provide education for those without proper qualifications to pursue a graduate theological degree.
 At that time, no student was denied admission.
 The correspondence program provided pastors and lay people affordable, convenient and quality theological training via mail.
 The first Eastern College graduate program (MBA) was approved in 1981.

 Meanwhile, the St. Davids campus continued to expand with initiatives like the Bradstreet Observatory, which was completed in 1996 as the result of an eight-year fundraising effort.
 The Observatory consists of twin 14.5-foot diameter domes that house 16” diameter Meade LX200 Schmidt-Cassegrain telescopes.
 This addition to Eastern’s facilities opened up incredible opportunities for astronomical work and research done on Eastern’s campus.